paulhorner79/pager-tom/readme.md

 This is a Javascript pagination library.
 There is no reason for the name except that it's a pun.

+> This is Ground Control to Pager Tom...

+** Please note that this is work in progress and not production ready **

 ## Quickstart

 To use this library, put a link to it at the bottom of your page, after your